Why It Works

-If there is one dish that's common through the extreme diversity of Indian cuisine, it's daal (lentils).
-Rich and poor, festival fare or frugal meal, it's the great leveller of Indian food.
+If there is one dish that's common through the extreme diversity of Indian cuisine, it's dal (lentils), which is also spelled "daal."
+Rich and poor, festival fare or frugal meal, it's the great leveler of Indian food.

 In India, the word daal refers to the lentil as well as the finished dish.
 There are about five or six commonly used daals and countless dishes that we create out of them.